quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 As all elements to the left of the current position are *frozen*, we cannot observe them for the smallest one.
 So we temporary assume that next smallest element is at position `i` (current *cursor* position) and start our inner loop from `i+1` position till the end of the array.
 Each element on the right of the position `i` we compare with current found smallest element at position `min`.
 If current observing item is less than we found before, we save its position to the variable `min`.
 It becomes our new smallest item.

 ### Improvements
-Even it's a very simple algorithm we can add some improvements to make it evene better.
+Even it's a very simple algorithm we can add some improvements to make it even better.

 First of all it may happen that next smallest element that we are looking for is already in place, at current position `i`.
 In this case we are swapping it with itself that sounds silly.
 Let's add a guard to avoid such redundant exchange:
 ```javascript